JosNun/free-range-ideas/backlog/tasks/task-3 - LLM Remix or Brainstorm.md

+---
+id: task-3
-# task‑3 - LLM Remix / Brainstorm for ideas
+title: LLM Remix / Brainstorm for ideas
+status: To Do
+assignee: []
+created_date: "2025-08-17"
+labels: []
+dependencies: []
+---

 ## Description (the why)